rauc/rauc/docs/concept/update-concept.rst

 If no keyring section is present, the keyring is copied from the currently running system.

-Slot name suffix of images must match the slot group name (slot.group.#).
+Slot name suffix of images must match the slot class name (slot.class.#).

 The ``sha`` entry provides the slot images hash while the ``filename`` entry provides the name of the slots update image.